When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 • Prepare 4 x 8-inch shallow cake tins – See Tip Box

-• Place the softened butter into the bowel of an electric mixer and beat on medium until the butter is lighter in colour
+• Place the margarine into the bowel of an electric mixer and beat on medium until the margarine is lighter in colour

-• Add the castor sugar and beat again, scraping down the bowl every couple of minutes, until the butter is fluffy and has increased in volume – about 10 minutes – Be patient
+• Add the castor sugar and beat again, scraping down the bowl every couple of minutes, until the margarine is fluffy and has increased in volume – about 10 minutes – Be patient

 • Once the last egg has been added, let the machine run on medium speed for around 5 minutes.